 Starting with GDAL 2.1, on Linux/Unix, instead of a full backup copy only layers that are modified are backed up.

-Note that this emulation has an unspecified behaviour in case of concurrent updates (with different connections in the same or another process).
+Note that this emulation has an unspecified behavior in case of concurrent updates (with different connections in the same or another process).